-Marketing your photobooth is more than just going out and getting your first free event as we talked about in our last article - Secrets to Pricing Your First Photobooth Gig.
+Marketing your photobooth business is more than just going out and getting your first free event as we talked about in our last article - Secrets to Pricing Your First Photobooth Gig.
 You want to continually market your photobooth throughout the entire year - you can't get lazy!
 Keep in mind that whatever you do now is probably not going to pay off until six months to a year in the future especially because most people don't have photobooth events every single weekend.
 That means that you need to get them ahead of time and have people constantly thinking about your company.

 Don't worry though!
 There are a ton of great resources to help you network your photobooth business.
 Most cities have a Chamber of Commerce or in your city you may even have a local Rising Tide Society which generally has a lot of wedding vendors and photographers that you can connect with.
 Photographers and videographers often are asked about photobooths, but they may not have their go-to person yet.
 This could be your opportunity to be that person!